pereznetworks/TD-Project9/project9-gallery-app/README.md

      Step 7:

-        Untill I can find a solution to to following issues, I will not be moving forward with this project
+        Untill I can find a solution to to following issues,

+            I will not be moving forward with this project

         If you get past the 'Flicker API keys setup' ...

-        implement Auth and some sort of backend server to securely handle api calls
+        Implement Auth and some sort of backend server

+            to securely handle api calls, (this is not too hard, can axious for example)

-            without leaving backend serer routes exposed to the internet...
+            without leaving backend sever routes exposed to the internet...

-        and feel comfortable with how flicker and other photo/image soureces do/do not tag mature content properly
+        and feel comfortable with how flicker and other photo/image soureces ...

+            do/do not tag mature content properly

+            or have found another source of images and photos to search

         then you are probably ready for a little break ...